ryman1/keeweb-wiki/Plugins.md

 There's no possibility to customize script and style name.
 However you can use any builder to make output `plugin.js` and `plugin.css` files.

+## Locales

+Basically you don't want to create a locale, unless you have a reason.
+All locales are managed at [http://keeweb.oneskyapp.com/](OneSky) and uploaded to [https://translations.keeweb.info/](translations.keeweb.info).
+But if you need something special, you can create it, of course.

 ## JS API

 Plugins can use `require` and `module.exports`.